LATEST FEED-IN TARIFF NEWS

 Export Tariff Income

-As explained above, some Utility companies do not fit an export meter and assume 50% of the electricity is exported.
-If you use all the electricity and there is an export meter, this figure will be zero.
-If you export all the electricity, you will be paid 3.1p per kWh so a 2kWp system producing 1737kWh each year will yield £52 (1737 x £0.03).
-If 50% of the electricity is exported and 50% is used, you will receive a £25 Export Tariff payment.
+The export tariff is 4.77p per kWh.
+As explained above, most Utility companies assume 50% of the electricity generated is exported.
 As above, the more electricity you use from Solar PV the better because you are not having to buy it from the grid at around 14p per kWh.

 Electricity Bill Savings